Medieval female sexuality: Medieval lesbianism

 There are many examples of queer sexuality among medieval women, and its evidence traditionally comes from Canonical and secular law codes.
 While they do not reveal the lived experiences of medieval lesbian and lesbian-like women, they give insight into norms on gendered sexuality and homosexuality.
 Gendered sexuality in the middle ages came from Greco-Roman views of male and female sexuality.
 The most important aspect of this difference lays within a sexual hierarchy:If a man submitted to a passive role in lovemaking, particularly by allowing penetration in a homosexual encounter.
 (It was perfectly acceptable to be the active partner in a homosexual relationship, since that preserved the all-important gender definition equating activity with masculinity.
 Oral sexuality with a female partner was much condemned since it, too, inverted the social hierarchy.Lesbian relationships challenged this sexual hierarchy, but it was not considered as dangerous as male homosexuality.
 Many male writers, often within the church, found sex without male genitalia hard to imagine.
 So, they often assumed lesbian sex could only exist if women used sexual instruments like dildos; only then would they be challenging the sexual hierarchy.
-In a letter from Saint Augustine to a community of nuns around 423CE, Augustine condemned sex and distinguishes between homoerotic activity and homosocial relationships that could be viewed in a more positive light:The love between you, however, ought not the be earthly but spiritual, for the things which shameless women do even to other women in low jokes and games are to be avoided not only by widows and chaste handmaids of Christ, living under a holy rule of life, but also entirely by married women and maidens destined for marriage.The Penitential of Theodore punished lesbian activity, but they did not have the words to describe lesbian identities: “If a woman practices vice with a woman, she shall do penance for three years. (…) If she practices solitary vice, she shall do penance for the same period.”
+In a letter from Saint Augustine to a community of nuns around 423CE, Augustine condemned sex and distinguishes between homoerotic activity and homosocial relationships that could be viewed in a more positive light:The love between you, however, ought not to be earthly but spiritual, for the things which shameless women do even to other women in low jokes and games are to be avoided not only by widows and chaste handmaids of Christ, living under a holy rule of life, but also entirely by married women and maidens destined for marriage.The Penitential of Theodore punished lesbian activity, but they did not have the words to describe lesbian identities: “If a woman practices vice with a woman, she shall do penance for three years. (…) If she practices solitary vice, she shall do penance for the same period.”
 Both of these pieces of canonical rhetoric and practice reveal that lesbian women existed and were known, but they did not possess the language to describe it.
 There were not many explicit definitions of lesbianism, especially as an identity, but these sources do reveal its existence.
 An interesting prescriptive source on convent life by Donatus (d.
 355) shows how some clerics feared that affection would lead to lesbian sexual expression.
 He declares through a rule on how nuns ought to sleep:Each should sleep in a separate bed and they should accept bedding according to the arrangements of the couches as the mother directs.
 If possible all should sleep in one place (…) Lights should burn in each chamber until day-break.
 They should sleep clothed, their girdles bound and always ready for divine service with gravity and modesty. (…) Nuns were to sleep together, with a complete lack of privacy, while at the same time they should sleep alone, without an occasion to touch a sister, or see a sister naked.A record from sixteenth-century Seville warned that lesbian women in prison who used dildos and hard language on other women (again, lesbian sex was not considered sex if there was not an instrument) could receive up to 200 lashes and be exiled.
 Lesbianism was punished, but records of this punishment prove its existence and lesbian experiences as valid in the greater context of human history.